Circles of Support and Accountability Logo

 • Addressing factors and triggers within offence cycles

-CoSA also advocates with police, Parole, Probation, treatment professionals, social assistance networks, and neighborhood groups to best support the Core Member and the community at large.
+CoSA also advocates with police, parole, probation, treatment professionals, social assistance networks, and neighborhood groups to best support the Core Member and the community at large.

 Our community holds many qualified professionals who provide the training necessary for the success of our support circles, including Forensic Psychological Services and Klinic Community Health Centre.
-See below for a list of required trainings available to volunteers and supporters.
-We also offer numerous supplemental trainings, and are always seeking new learning opportunities to offer our volunteers, supporters, and staff.

 Required Trainings: